harrisonlab/Metabarcoding_projects/README.md

 For the particular sequencing protocal we don't get much (or any) PhiX contamination.
 Removal of any contaminants is simple via aligning to the Illumina PhiX genome <ln>http://support.illumina.com/sequencing/sequencing_software/igenome.html </ln> Bowtie2 method implemented here.

 NOTE - the below scipts that implement something like 'for f in *' are dependent on the naming convention of the samples.
 For instance something like s1.1.fq - s20.2.fq will loop through the files in the order  s1.1.fq, s12.1.fq, s12.2.fq, s1.2.fq, which is clearly not what is wanted.
-'for f in 'ls *| sort -V' may fix this type of error - or use a different sample naming convention (s001. - sxxx.)
+'for f in `ls *| sort -V`' will do a natural sort of the files which should fix any problems - or use a different sample naming convention (e.g. s001. - sxxx.)

 ```shell
  counter=0